-Internal joinery and kitchen fittings

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Some of the internal doors incorporate glass panels which are unlikely to be of safety glass.

-Chimney breasts and fireplaces

-Repair category 1

-Notes The presence of a fireplace, , chimney or chimney breast or the apparent removal of same, should not be taken as an indication that there is any adequate or useable flue present.
+Chimney breasts and fireplaces Repair category 1 Notes The presence of a fireplace, chimney or chimney breast or the apparent removal of same, should not be taken as an indication that there is any adequate or useable flue present.
+It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
+The flue should be regularly swept.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes None noted.

-Electricity Repair category 1 Notes The wiring system would appear to have been upgraded within recent years.
+Electricity Repair category 1 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+The wiring system would appear to have been upgraded within recent years.
 It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
 In the absence of any documentation a precautionary check should be made by a qualified electrical contractor to confirm the condition and adequacy of the installation.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.